enrondata/enrondata/docs/data/calo-enron-email-dataset.md

 2. Date: Dates have been canonicalized replacing the raw dates
 3. Headers: Some other headers are missing from the email

 Removing the attachments makes the dataset much more manageable in size.
-[Mark Dredze](http://www.cs.jhu.edu/~mdredze/) has created a version of the CALO dataset with attachment information brought over from the FERC dataset.
+However, attachments are still useful for certain investigations and [Mark Dredze](http://www.cs.jhu.edu/~mdredze/) has created a version of the CALO dataset with attachment information brought over from the FERC dataset.

 K. Krasnow Waterman discusses how these changes affect the email in [Knowledge Discovery in Corporate Email: The Compliance Bot Meets Enron](https://dspace.mit.edu/handle/1721.1/37574), 2006.